runxel/gruvbox-iterm/README.md

 ],
 ```

 For tons of other color schemes I recommend [this repo](https://github.com/mbadolato/iTerm2-Color-Schemes).
+Look at [terminal sexy](https://terminal.sexy/) if you want an easy way to generate those color schemes for yourself.

 ---